Xerezanoo/Concendar/README.md

 # Concendar
 Concendar is an app where you can manage all your concerts.
 It is very simple to use.
-Nowadays, it is only available to use in your Shell, but I will be developing it to improve it ;)
+Nowadays, it is only available to use in your Shell ;)

 HOW TO USE IT: